ziruihao/passon/README.md

 (Adapted from https://instabug.com/blog/react-native-app-ios-android/.)
 To deploy the project, first run `expo publish`.
 Then, you have a choice of building an Android app or an iOS app.
 To build an Android app, run `expo build:android`.
 To build an iOS app, run `expo build:ios`.

-To run th server locally, you need to add a .env file with the following line to the root of the API files before running ```yarn dev```:
+To run the server locally, you need to add a .env file with the following line to the root of the API files before running ```yarn dev```:

  ```
  AUTH_SECRET="hello world"